sammysamx20/ZooTycoon/README.md

 Each species of animal has these specific traits:
   * **Age**
     * For all species, an animal is an adult if it is at least 3 years old.
+    * For all species, an animal is a baby if it is less than 30 days old.
   * **Cost**
     * Monkeys cost $15,000 each.
     * Sea otters cost $5,000 each.